tdalberg/tdalberg.github.io/index.md

 ---

-<sup>:new:</sup> Published a report on rater agreement in the assessments of student texts written within the framework of the national test in Swedish.
-See [writings](https://tdalberg.github.io/writings/#reports) or download [fulltext](https://www.natprov.nordiska.uu.se/digitalAssets/557/c_557840-l_3-k_sviu36fulltext.pdf) (in Swedish).
+<sup>:new:</sup> Published a chapter analysing stability and change in the social structure of the field of mid-twentieth century human scientists in Sweden.
+See [chapters](https://tdalberg.github.io/writings/#chapters) or download [external fulltext](https://doi.org/10.1007/978-3-030-15387-8_17).

 ---